Hana (American musician)

-Hana Gabrielle Pestle (born July 11, 1989), known mononymously as Hana (/ˈhɒnə/ HON-ə; stylized in all caps), is an American musician, singer-songwriter and record producer.
-She is currently based in Los Angeles.
+Hana Gabrielle Pestle (born July 11, 1989), known mononymously as Hana (/ˈhɒnə/ HON-ə; stylized in all caps), is an American singer-songwriter and record producer based in Los Angeles.

 Hana began working on music in 2006, with the help of producers and writers Ben Moody and Michael "Fish" Herring.
-Her early work was largely acoustic-based, utilizing the guitar, which Hana plays.
-During this period, she recorded under her full name Hana Pestle.
-As Hana Pestle, she released three extended plays—Hana Pestle (2008), Live in the Studio (2009), and For the Sky (2011)—and one full-length album titled This Way (2009).
+Her early work was largely acoustic-based, heavily utilizing her performance on the guitar.
+During this period, she recorded under her birth name Hana Pestle.
+She released three extended plays—Hana Pestle (2008), Live in the Studio (2009), and For the Sky (2011)—and her debut studio album, This Way (2009).

-In 2013, upon befriending producer BloodPop, Hana chose to take a break from recording to focus on learning music production.
-Dissatisfied with the music she was making, she decided to rebrand herself and change the direction of her music.
-In 2015, she re-emerged on the music scene with the single "Clay"; now recording under the mononym Hana.
-Her debut body of work as Hana, the self-titled Hana EP (2016), saw her explore a more electronic style.
+In 2013, upon meeting producer BloodPop, Hana chose to take a break from recording to focus on learning production.
+Dissatisfied with her output, she decided to rebrand herself and change the direction of her music.
+In 2015, she re-emerged with the single "Clay", changing her recording name to the mononym Hana.
+Her eponymous debut extended play (2016) under this moniker explored an electronic style.
 In November 2019, Hana released her second studio album, Hanadriel.
-The album was made in four weeks, and the creation process was live streamed by Hana via Twitch.
+The album was made in four weeks, and the creation process was live streamed by herself on Twitch.

-In addition to her solo work, Hana is also known for her frequent work with musician Grimes.
-She has performed as a live backing vocalist and band member for Grimes, and the pair have collaborated on songs and music videos.
+In addition to her solo work, she is also known for her frequent work with musician Grimes.
+Hana has performed as her live backing vocalist and band member, and the pair have collaborated on numerous songs and music videos.